 Mental Benefits of Rest

 Americans spend approximately 50% of their waking hours devoted to work.
-And when they are not working, their brains are totally preoccupied with it.
+And when we are not working, our brains are totally preoccupied with it.
 Our mental resources are continuously being depleted throughout the day.

 But there is good news!
 Many studies have shown that rest and downtime can replenish those reserves while restoring our attention and motivation.
 Downtime also encourages productivity and creativity.
 And when the brain is not learning something new, it can secure data recently learned and etch new skills into the brain.
 So many good reasons to take the time to rest!